jacques-saraydaryan/DeepPoseIdentification/README.md

 Then by running `training/training_bis.py` with the argument:

-- `--path`: Path to the openPose dataset pickle file.
+- `--path`: Path to the openPose dataset pickle file created by processing.py.

 - `--epochNb`: The number of epoch you want your network to learn.